f-edwards/agents_of_empire/README.md

 # agents_of_empire
-Analysis for 'Agents of Empire'  Edwards and Beardall
+Analysis for 'Agents of Empire'  Edwards and Rocha Beardall